Healthy Homes Assessment Flaxmere

 Flaxmere Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Flaxmere and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Flaxmere and New Zealand rental houses where it’s reasonably practicable to install.

-• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers must make sure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024